 That makes them stubborn, strong-willed, and independent.
 They only follow leaders, and if you cannot establish yourself as the alpha personality, you will have a hard time making your Husky to listens to you.

 But the Malamute is quite stubborn as well.
-And same as Huskies, they are pack dogs.
+And same as Siberian Husky puppies, they are pack dogs.
 When it comes to training of the Malamute, the first lesson is food training.

 You eat first, then the dog, the same as in the wolf pack.
 Give your dog only his own food.
 As powerful and independent dogs, the Malamute can be destructive and bored if not properly trained or exercised.